utrad-ical/circus-docs/docs/users/series-import.md

 ### Domain

 Each DICOM series imported to CIRCUS must belong to one (and only one) **domain**.
 A domain is a string that identifies where the images came from (typically, an institute/hospital name).
 Only an administrator can configure the domains used in a CIRCUS installation, or which domain each user can upload images to.

+### Uploading Anonymized DICOM

+CIRCUS does not use DICOM tags related to patient information (0010,XXXX), such as Patient ID and Patient Name, to identify series.
+It is safe to anonymize these tags before importing series into CIRCUS.
+However, **Series Instance UID is the primary key for identifying series in CIRCUS**.
+Therefore, you will get an error if you try to import DICOM series with a malformed (or empty) Series Instance UID.
+If you really need to anonymize the Series Instance UID, you can use fake strings that look like valid UIDs (this is not a DICOM-compliant approach, so don't share such files with external parties).

 ## Importing DICOM Files via Browser